 We all know the importance of a good email list, and one of the best ways to build that list is via a lead magnet.

-Lead Magnet is an irresistible offer that provides high-value content to a potential client in exchange for their contact information.
+Lead Magnet is an irresistible offer that provides high-value content to potential clients in exchange for their contact information.
 This can range from an e-book, tip sheets, or online course.

 I would say 75% of the work for lead magnets occurs AFTER you create them.
 It’s all about the promotion because no one will sign up for your freebie if no one knows about it.